Integrated Pest Management (IPM)?

 Anyone who deals with pest problems can use IPM.
 Farmers,

-operators, and home dwellers can learn how to apply least-risk solutions
+greenhouse growers, facility managers, grounds maintenance personnel, pest management professionals, homeowners and apartment dwellers can all learn how to apply least-risk solutions

 to prevent pest trouble or respond to problems when they arise.

 What are pesticide

 acute, immediate toxicity to humans and other non-target organisms;

 chronic or long-term toxicity such as cancer; and environmental contamination of the air, or ground and surface water.
 Information on many

 of these potential hazards for specific pesticides can be found on

 pesticide labels, Material Safety Data Sheets (MSDS) and resources such

 as the National Pesticide Information Center or the Pesticide Action Network (PAN) Pesticide Database.